An email client that fits how developers actually use email

 Try it, or read the code

-Mac, Linux, iOS, and Android ship today.
-Free covers up to three connected accounts; Pro at $35 a year is unlimited, with a 15-day no-card trial.
-Request an invitation, or read the security page if you want to verify the encryption and storage claims before signing up.
-We write back to engineers who want to verify; that’s the audience this page was written for.
+Mac, Linux, Windows, iOS, Android, and the web ship today, with Apple Watch and Wear OS companions for triage on the wrist.
+Free covers up to two connected accounts; Pro at $35 a year is unlimited, with a 15-day no-card trial.
+Join the waitlist, or read the security page if you want to verify the encryption and storage claims before signing up.
+We write back to engineers who want to verify.
+That’s the audience this page was written for.